 plural of man (n.).
 In common with German Männer, etc., it shows effects of i-mutation.
+Used as an indefinite pronoun ("one, people, they") from late Old English.
 Men's liberation first attested 1970.
 Men's room "a lavatory for men" is by 1908, American English.
 Earlier it had a more general sense:

 men's room, n.
 "One end of this [cook and dining] room is partitioned off for a men's room, where the crew sit evenings, smoking, reading, singing, grinding their axes, telling stories, etc., before climbing the ladder to their night's rest in the bunk room ...
 For many years women have been employed in [logging] camps as cooks, hence the name men's room, for the crew are not allowed in the cook room except at meal time." [quoted in "Some Lumber and Other Words," in Dialect Notes, vol. II, part VI, 1904]